-- C.2 subcategories: a) shouting, b) physical violence, c) threats, d) sexual harassment - C.4 employer provides enough food - Daily working hours (calculated as C.8 C.7 C.10) - Create indicator if C.11>1 (no weekly rest day) - D.4 receives salary on time - Deductions from salary (D.5 <=2) - C.12 is allowed to leave house on her own - C.1.1=yes Employer is described as "good" or "okay" person - "Don't know" and "Refused" will be treated as "Missing"
+- D.4-D.8 subcategories: a) shouting, b) physical violence, c) threats, d) sexual harassment, e) forced to work when sick - D.10 employer provides enough food - Daily working hours (calculated as D.13 D.12 D.15) - Create indicator if D.16>1 (no weekly rest day) - E.5 receives salary on time - E.7 Deductions from salary - D.17 is allowed to leave house on her own - "Don't know" and "Refused" will be treated as "Missing"

-In order to increase statistical power we aggregate the various outcomes in this domain into a standardized treatment effect.
-We will furthermore look whether there is an effect on the subjective description of the employer (C.1.1).
+• In order to increase statistical power we aggregate the various outcomes in this domain into a standardized treatment effect.
+We will furthermore look whether there is an effect on the subjective description of the employer (D.1) and rating on D.2 and D.3.
 However, due to the more subjective nature of this outcome, we will place less weight on this outcome.
+Another outcome we will look into is D.19 - received adequate medical treatment when sick.
+Since this outcome is only available for the subsample of HSW that fell sick, we also only use it as a secondary outcome.